Jamie Williams (American football): Education

-Williams received the Kennedy Laureate Award from JFK University in 2000, and the Alumni Master's Award from the University of Nebraska-Lincoln in 2003.
+Williams received the Kennedy Laureate Award from JFK University in 2000, and the Alumni Master's Award from the University of Nebraska–Lincoln in 2003.
 He also received an Honorary Doctorate in 2013 from the Academy of Art University in San Francisco.

 Professional career

-Williams was drafted by the New York Giants and played 12 seasons in the NFL as a tight end, with the St. Louis Cardinals, Houston Oilers, San Francisco 49ers and the Los Angeles Raiders.
+Williams was selected by the New York Giants and played 12 seasons in the NFL as a tight end, with the St. Louis Cardinals, Houston Oilers, San Francisco 49ers and the Los Angeles Raiders.
 He was team “Man-of-the-Year” four times for community service.
 Williams is also the first NFL player with dreadlocks.